-Service guidelines: SCKLS will provide a collection of popular materials to public, academic and special member libraries.
+Service guidelines: SCKLS will provide a collection of popular materials to supplement the collections of public, academic and special member libraries.
+The number of rotating items available to each participating library is limited and preference in the number of items loaned is given to smaller libraries.
 School library members are not eligible for the service.
 Eligible libraries must complete an annual service renewal process.
+New limits on the number of rotating items available to each participating library will be implemented for 2015.